 - 1. Reading thoroughly the Internship Manual and course syllabus, complying with all instructions and policies within both, and asking questions to facilitate understanding of the information presented in these two documents. - 2.
 Working with the Internship Site Coordinator to select an appropriate site placement before the stated deadline. - 3.
 Reviewing the Student Learning Outcomes listed on the course syllabus with the Internship Site Supervisor and developing additional personal/professional learning objectives. - 4.
 Completing the required number of total internship hours before the stated deadline. - 5.
 Adhering to the rules and regulations of the internship site. - 6.
 Attending all of the scheduled mandatory class sessions at William Paterson University and completing all required assignments as indicated in the course syllabus. - 7.
 Maintaining daily activity logs and submitting timesheets for periodic review by the stated deadlines. - 8.
 Submitting a typed subjective evaluation of the internship placement. - 9.
 Reporting any internship-related problem to the Internship Site Coordinator. - 10.
-Communicating with the Internship Site Coordinator via email when needed.
+Communicating with the Internship Site Coordinator via email when needed, i.e, Emergency or injury on site or prolonged medical leave.